Personal(ity) MinorityPublish date: Fri Jan 22, 2021

 Since I’m working on planning my future and I happened to find out that the local college is having a virtual open house, I decided to take their ‘Career Assessment’, which turns out to be a fairly standard personality test (which wasn’t really all that surprising).
 It came back with, as usual for the tool this particular test is based on, as INTP.

 I think the notion of sixteen personality types is a bit hokey, and have serious concerns about how much stock some folks put in these tests, but I find it at least interesting to see, in a general way, how it might help or help me understand myself.
-I do like a post I came across for The Warning Label Each Myers-Briggs Personality Type Should Come With and I think Councillor Bill Gordon can attest to my implementation of the INTP warning label in his case.
+I do like a post I came across for The Warning Label Each Myers-Briggs Personality Type Should Come With and I think there is a member of council that can attest to my implementation of the INTP warning label in his case.
 It reads:

 More interesting to me is that only 3-5 percent of those tested match the INTP personality, which helps explain why I often feel like ‘the odd one out’ in local gatherings and groups.
 There are a number of other ways in which I am unique, and in which I am in unique situations, which at times complicates life and leads to a sense of isolation as well the feeling other’s don’t understand me (and sometimes that they are disinclined to even try).